- Education and Science

 - Despite their different life histories and genetics, a brown fat cell and an activated beige fat cell perform the same job.
 Beige cells may not produce as much energy as brown cells, however.

-Obesity, Diabetes and Brown Fat
+Obesity, Diabetes, and Fat Type

-Functions of White and Brown/Beige Fat
+Functions of Fat

 White Fat Functions

 White fat under the skin has several important functions.
-For example, it insulates the body from heat loss, cushions organs from blows and stores energy.
+For example, it insulates the body from heat loss, cushions organs from blows, and stores energy.
 It also produces hormones.
 The triglyceride molecules in the fat cells can be broken down to produce ATP (adenosine triphosphate) molecules.
 These are able to quickly release energy when it’s needed.
 If we don’t need the the energy, though, fat continues to be stored in the cells.

 Brown and Beige Fat Functions